This week, I'm reveling in anything that feels like cozy magic.

 Do you seek out cozy magic, too?
 What are your standbys?

-Bonne Maman strawberry preserves and the gorgeous glass and red gingham lid that's left over, an electric kettle, a milky white ceramic coffee cup, lined up clementines, a fancy dinner out, the taste of honey and gin and thyme, honest-to-goodness World Series excitement (despite never really caring much for sports before), edited photos and built albums, free sourdough, read Abigail Thomas, the end of Daylight Saving Time, moved hotels, a room with a view, walked along the river, explored the Alamo, remembered Madeleine Peyroux Radio and Gregorian Chant Radio on Pandora, ate a fish taco at Torchy's Tacos, sipped a Mexican vanilla latte from Local Coffee, wandered a farmers market, watched fog, a Monday morning together, a new round bar of Sappo Hill almond soap (I smell like mazipan and I love it), turned on all the lamps to make the room feel like home
+Bonne Maman strawberry preserves and the gorgeous glass and red gingham lid that's left over, an electric kettle, a milky white ceramic coffee cup, lined up clementines, a fancy dinner out, the taste of honey and gin and thyme, honest-to-goodness World Series excitement (despite never really caring much for sports before), edited photos and built albums, free sourdough, read Abigail Thomas, the end of Daylight Saving Time, moved hotels, a room with a view, walked along the river, explored the Alamo, remembered Madeleine Peyroux Radio and Gregorian Chant Radio on Pandora, ate a fish taco at Torchy's Tacos, sipped a Mexican vanilla latte from Local Coffee, wandered a farmers market, watched fog, a Monday morning together, a new round bar of Sappo Hill almond soap (I smell like marzipan and I love it), turned on all the lamps to make the room feel like home

 A phrase I'd like to embody: generous listening